acookoz/themanmountain.github.io/_posts/2017-04-19-first_look_at_abapgit.md

 ---
 layout: post
-title: First look at ABAPGit & ideas on a feature
+title: First look at abapGit & ideas on a feature
 ---

-I had my first opportunity to take a look at ABAPGit today and although it was not a win for the particular task I had to do, it made me excited to think about the future of ABAP development.
+I had my first opportunity to take a look at abapGit today and although it was not a win for the particular task I had to do, it made me excited to think about the future of ABAP development.

 A good implementation of Git for an ABAP stack is a potential solution to a major problem with past ABAP development - lack of ability to collaborate outside of the system and/or produce software as open source.
-This is a problem the [SAPLink][saplink] project previously tried to resolve, and ABAPGit is a way to bring this concept to territory that is more familiar to developers outside of the SAP eco bubble.
+This is a problem the [SAPLink][saplink] project previously tried to resolve, and abapGit is a way to bring this concept to territory that is more familiar to developers outside of the SAP eco bubble.

 The Task
 ========